LamininSolutions/mfsql-connector/source/procedures/spMFClassTableStats.rst

 ==========  =========  ========================================================
 Date        Author     Description
 ----------  ---------  --------------------------------------------------------
-2021-10-07  LC         Resolve bug of showing query 2021-04-14  LC         Resolve issue with specifying a table name 2021-04-08  LC         Add check that table exists
+2022-01-18  LC         Increase size of email parameters to align with mailer 2021-10-07  LC         Resolve bug of showing query 2021-04-14  LC         Resolve issue with specifying a table name 2021-04-08  LC         Add check that table exists